 If you are experiencing bone spurs, physical therapy, over-the-counter pain relievers, and chiropractic adjustments are common forms of treatment.
 Should the bone spurs limit your range of motion or cause chronic tingling and numbness, surgery is also an option.

-When it comes to bone spurs of the spine, consider a consultation with MidAmerica Orthopaedics’ Neurological Surgeon and Minimally Invasive Spine Surgery (MISS) specialist, Dr. Kevin M. Jackson.
+When it comes to bone spurs of the spine, consider a consultation with MidAmerica Orthopaedics for Minimally Invasive Spine Surgery (MISS).
 MISS is known to alleviate pain and neurological symptoms caused by bone spurs and thickened ligaments.

 If surgery is decided upon, some post-surgery pain is to be expected.
 MidAmerica’s advancements in post-surgery physical therapy and pain management can help relieve discomfort.